NavigationContentFooter

 Overview

-VPC routing allows Private Networks in the same VPC to communicate with each other via automatically-created and managed routes.
+VPC routing allows resources and Private Networks in the same VPC to communicate with each other via automatically-created managed routes, and user-defined custom routes.

-Every time you create a Private Network in a VPC with routing activated, a managed route is automatically created and added to the VPC’s route table.
+When you create a Private Network, a managed route is automatically created and added to the VPC’s route table.
 This route allows the VPC to automatically route packets to resources attached to that Private Network, even if they originate from a resource attached to a different Private Network on the VPC.

 Managed routes are also automatically added to the VPC’s routing table when you attach a Public Gateway to a Private Network, and tell it to advertise the default route.
 This type of managed route allows traffic on the given Private Network to be forwarded to addresses outside the VPC (i.e. the public internet) via the Public Gateway.

 Routing is activated by default whenever you create a new VPC, and can be activated on pre-existing VPCs by following these steps.
-More routing features are planned for the future, such as the ability to create custom routes.
+More routing features are planned for the future, such as ACLs and firewalling.

 Route table